Russ Ballard: Songwriting

 Ballard wrote and produced "You Can Do Magic" for the group America on its 1982 album View from the Ground.
 The single climbed to No. 8 on the Billboard Hot 100 in October 1982, and helped resurrect the band's career.
 The following year, America brought in Ballard to produce their follow-up album, Your Move.
 One of its tracks, "The Border", which was co-written by Ballard with Dewey Bunnell, reached No. 33 on the Billboard Hot 100.

 Ballard wrote ABBA singer Anni-Frid Lyngstad's 1982 solo hit: "I Know There's Something Going On" (which was produced by Phil Collins, and also featured Collins on drums).
-The track reached No. 13 on the Billboard Hot 100.
+The track reached No. 13 on the Billboard Hot 100 and number 5 in Germany.
 He also penned "Can't Shake Loose" for fellow ABBA former member Agnetha Fältskog, which peaked at No. 29 in the same listings.

-Returning to a harder rock vein, Ballard wrote "I Did It For Love," which became the last Billboard Hot 100 hit for Night Ranger, appearing on their 1988 Man in Motion album.
+Ballard wrote "No More the Fool" recorded by Elkie Brooks, which reached number five in the UK chart in 1987.
+Returning to a harder rock vein, he wrote "I Did It For Love", which became the last Billboard Hot 100 hit for Night Ranger, appearing on their 1988 Man in Motion album.
 In 1991 the song he co-wrote with John Waite and Jonathan Cain, "So This Is Eden", appeared on Bad English's album, Backlash.

-Ballard has also written and produced for Elkie Brooks, and in 2005 acting as a talent scout, he "discovered" Lauren Harris.
+Ballard in 2005, acting as a talent scout, "discovered" Lauren Harris.

 Solo recordings

 As a solo artist, Ballard charted once on the US Billboard Hot 100 chart, when "On the Rebound" reached No. 58 in 1980.
+The song was featured on his solo album for Epic, entitled Barnet Dogs, which reached number 187 on the Billboard 200.
 English rock band Uriah Heep covered "On the Rebound" in 1982 on their album Abominog.
-In 1980, he released a solo album on Epic entitled Barnet Dogs.
-It reached no. 187 on the Billboard 200.

 Another notable solo hit, "Voices" – from his second self-titled album (1984) – was featured in the Miami Vice episode "Calderone's Return: Part 2 – Calderone's Demise", which aired on 26 October 1984.
 The song was a brief hit on rock radio stations, peaking at No. 15 on the Hot Mainstream Rock Tracks chart.
 However, "Voices" stalled below the Billboard Hot 100, peaking at No. 110.
 Another song from the same album, "In the Night" was featured in the episode "Calderone's Return: Part 1 – The Hit List".
 The show also featured "Your Time Is Gonna Come" by Ballard later in its run.

-"The Fire Still Burns", the title track of his 1985 album matched the placement of the previous year's "Voices", peaking at No. 15 on the Hot Mainstream Rock Tracks chart.
+"The Fire Still Burns", the title track of his 1985 album, matched the placement of the previous year's "Voices", peaking at No. 15 on the Hot Mainstream Rock Tracks chart.

 Ballard and Kiss

-In addition to Kiss covering "God Gave Rock and Roll to You", retitled as "God Gave Rock 'n' Roll to You II":
+In addition to Kiss covering "God Gave Rock and Roll to You", it was retitled as "God Gave Rock 'n' Roll to You II."